usaid-cs/yesterday-i-learned/random.md

 1. That mentally special ["air horn sound"](https://www.youtube.com/watch?v=QVw5mnRI8Zw) found in many new songs are from a rap trend in the 80s.
 1. [Asking potential employers "how do you reward tenure?" during an interview is very revealing about the company.](https://www.forbes.com/sites/cameronkeng/2014/06/22/employees-that-stay-in-companies-longer-than-2-years-get-paid-50-less/)
 1. "HODL" is a typo of HOLD.
 It originated [here](https://bitcointalk.org/index.php?topic=375643.0).
-1. When people have less money for budget, [they buy more cheap things to compensate for not buying expensive things](https://www.theguardian.com/business/2017/jul/15/the-lipstick-effect-britons-treat-themselves-as-budgets-tighten).
-This is called the Lipstick Effect.
 1. Putting an employee on PIP (performance improvement plan), whether or not there is a performance issue, is [a great way to legally fire someone for no reason](https://www.thebalance.com/is-a-pip-the-first-step-in-firing-an-employee-3980663).
 1. Ask for directions from a dog walker.
 Dog walkers are likely local, likely walk a lot, and likely know the roads on which they walk.
 1. *Yinz* is Pittsburghers' unique version of *Y'all*.